Travelling with arthritis

 Research is key when it comes to going on holiday, as is pre-booking everything you can.

-If you are flying, book ‘special assistance’.
-Airlines and airports in the EU are legally obliged to provide free help and assistance for people with mobility issues and those in wheelchairs.
+If you are flying and use a wheelchair or have mobility issues, book ‘special assistance’.
+Airlines and airports in the EU are legally obliged to provide free help and assistance.

 “Airports vary, but there will be specific information on their website,” says Jack March, a physiotherapist who specialises in rheumatology.